github/roadmap/README.md

 - **insights:** Continuous learning and insights features
 - **client-apps:** Client applications (Desktop, Mobile)
 - **other:** Other features

+## Feature

+The following is a list of our current features and products, with distinct labels for filtering:

+- **actions:** GitHub Actions
+- **packages:** GitHub Packages

+_More labels will be added in the future as needed._

 ## Product SKUs